Razzaq44/razzaq_fdtest/README.md

         <h3>Set Up The Environment</h3>
         <p>Copy .env.example to .env:</p>
         <pre>cp .env.example .env</pre> </li>
+        <p>Make sure all the field that needed is fulfill such as (smtp, db, etc.) smtp is important to sending verification email,  I use gmail.
+So I can use real mail verification.
     <li> <h3>Generate Application Key</h3>
         <p>Run the command to generate the app key:</p>
         <pre>php artisan key:generate</pre> </li> <li>